 the mixture is using: Mass or Volume.
 This selection dictates what unit types are available for the ingredients below.

-Note that molar volumes are not allowed, as the ingredient wizard assumes molecular weight to be in g/mol.
+Note that the ingredient wizard assumes molecular weight to be in g/mol.
 Since the registry does not record density, a conversion from g to mL is not possible.

 Click Add Ingredient

 for each unique component of the mixture.

 text boxes are 'type ahead' searches, that is, as you type, the registry will offer a filtered dropdown of options that contain your typed string.
 To control how many fields are shown with each option, you can provide a lookup view

 When at least one ingredient/mixture and the associated amount/amountUnit fields have been filled in, the Next